SofiaBadini/badini_garamow/src/documentation/original_data.rst

 final_variables.csv
 ====================

-Variables to be kept after data cleaning.
+Variables to be kept after the data management step.